-SPR analysis was performed in two assay orientations.
-FcRn were either immobilised on the sensor chip surface allowing antibodies to slot between two receptors, resulting in strong avidity interaction, or they were injected in solution over an antibody-coated surface allowing for independent interaction with each antibody arm.
-Due to the pH-dependent nature of the interaction, where antibodies engage the receptor in acidic conditions of the endosome and are released at physiological pH of the blood (Vaughn and Bjorkman, 1998), the binding in this assay was measured at pH 6.0.In the first strategy, different VRC01 glycovariants were injected at 200 nM in duplicate (Figure 5A).
-The sensorgrams show that VRC01{HEK} generates the highest binding responses, indicating higher affinity, followed by all plant-produced variants, which have comparable binding levels, including unglycosylated VRC01.
-Formation of stable multivalent complexes was observed, as characterised by very slow dissociation curves.
+measured at pH 6.0.
+In the first strategy, different VRC01 glycovariants were injected at 200 nM in duplicate (Figure 5a).
+The sensorgrams show that VRC01HEK generates the highest binding responses, indicating higher affinity, followed by all plant-produced variants, which have comparable binding levels, including unglycosylated VRC01.
+Formation of stable multivalent complexes was observed, as characterized by very slow dissociation curves.
 All the complexes dissociated efficiently at physiological pH 7.4.
-In the second, avidity-free assay orientation, soluble monomeric FcRn was injected at 200nM in duplicate (Figure 5B).
-Again, VRC01{HEK} generated the highest binding responses and FcRn bound all the plant-produced variants similarly, to a level of around 2/3 of VRC01{HEK}.
-The observed difference suggests a higher affinity of VRC01{HEK} to FcRn, however the presence of partially degraded antibodies in plant samples is commonly found (Hehle et al., 2011) and could also cause a decrease in observed binding levels.
-Therefore, affinity values for all VRC01 glycovariants to recombinant human FcRn were measured in a steady-state affinity assay.
-Briefly, each antibody was captured to the same level onto an anti-human Fab surface, followed by injection of FcRn at a range of concentrations (Supporting information Figure S5).
-The steady-state affinity measurements revealed that all glycoforms have a fairly similar affinity to FcRn, with VRC01{HEK} exhibiting slightly higher affinity (199nM) than the plant-produced variants (272-310nM).
-The difference is unlikely to result from different plant glycosylation, given that neither glycoengineering (VRC01{DXF} and VRC01{Gal}) nor removing the Fc glycan (VRC01{aglyco}) affected antibody affinity to the receptor significantly.
-Another possibility might be antibody oxidation, which has been previously reported to reduce antibody affinity to FcRn (Bertolotti-Ciarlet et al., 2009; Pan et al., 2009), and this was investigated in the next experiment.
+In the second, avidity-free assay orientation, soluble monomeric FcRn was injected at 200 nM in duplicate (Figure 5b).
+Again, VRC01HEK generated the highest binding responses and FcRn bound all the plant-produced variants similarly, to a level of around 2/3 of VRC01HEK.
+The observed difference suggests a higher affinity of VRC01HEK to FcRn; however, the presence of partially degraded antibodies in plant samples is commonly found (Hehle et al., 2011) and could also cause a decrease in observed binding levels.
+Therefore, affinity values for all VRC01 glycovariants to recombinant human FcRn was measured in a steady-state affinity assay.
+Briefly, each antibody was captured to the same level onto an anti-human Fab surface, followed by injection of FcRn at a range of concentrations (Figure S5).
+The steady-state affinity measurements revealed that all glycoforms have a fairly similar affinity to FcRn, with VRC01HEK exhibiting slightly higher affinity (199 nM) than the plant-produced variants (272-310 nM).
+The difference is unlikely to result from different plant glycosylation, given that neither glycoengineering (VRC01 $\Delta$ XF and VRC01Gal) nor removing the Fc glycan (VRC01aglyco) affected antibody affinity to the receptor significantly.
+Another possibility might be antibody oxidation, which has been previously reported to reduce antibody affinity to